-Prerequisite: Credit or concurrent registration in Biology 566.
-The generation, measurement and control of visible and ultraviolet radiations, and the measurement and analysis of selected biological effects of these radiations.
+Bioluminescence and the physiological effects of visible and ultraviolet radiations on plants and animals.
 568. (182.)
-Immunochemistry (3) I, II Prerequisite: Biology 560 or Microbiology 330.
+Immunochemistry (3) I, II Prerequisite: Biology 502 or Microbiology 330.
 Structure and function of the immunoglobulins and the chemical and physical nature of the antigen-antibody reaction.
 568L.
 (182L.)
 Immunochemistry Laboratory (1) I, II Prerequisite: Credit or concurrent registration in Biology 568.
 The characterization of the immunoglobulins and the measurement of the antigen-antibody reaction.
 570. (150.)
-Radiation Biology (3) I, II Prerequisites: Biology 100, 100L; Physics 124A-124B and 125A-125B.
-Recommended: Biology 560; Chemistry 200, 200L, 201, 201L; and Physics 303.
+Radiation Biology (3) I, II Prerequisites: Physics 125B and 194B; Zoology 200.
+Recommended: Biology 502; Chemistry 200.
+200L, 201, 201L; and Physics 303.
 Principles underlying radiological reactions of ionizing radiations.
 Effects of ionizing radiations at the biochemical, cell, organ, and organism levels.
 570L.
 (150L.)
 Radiation Biology Laboratory (2) I, II Six hours of laboratory.

 Prerequisite: Credit or concurrent registration in Biology 570.
 The laboratory determination of the effects of ionizing radiation on biological systems.
 571. (151.)
 Radioisotope Techniques in Biology (3) I, II One lecture and six hours of laboratory.
-Prerequisites: Biology 215; Chemistry 200, 200L, 201, 201L; Physics 115A-115B, or 124A-124B and 125A-125B.
-Recommended: Biology 560 and Chemistry 250 or 251.
+Prerequisites: Physics 125B and 194B.
+Recommended: Biology 502.
 The principles and application of radioisotopes in biology.
-Radionuclide measurement, safe handling, tracer and radioautography techniques.

-572. Physiology of Human Systems (3) I, II Prerequisites: Biology 100, 100L; Chemistry 200, 200L; 230, 230L or 231, 231L; Physics 115A-115B, or 124A-124B and 125A-125B, or 195, 195L, 196, 196L, 197, 197L.
+Radionuclide measurement, sale handling, tracer and radioautography techniques.
+572. Physiology of Human Systems (3) I, II Prerequisites: Physics 125B and 194B; Zoology 200.
 Intended for students majoring in one of the natural sciences or engineering.
 Not open to students with credit in Biology 261 or 362.
-Survey of basic themes in human physiology, presented at the cellular and organ system levels.
-Topics include membrane transport, nerve excitation, muscle contraction, hormone function, cardiovascular physiology, renal function, immunology, and sensory reception and integration.
+Survey of basic themes in human physiology, presented at the cellular and organ system levels Topics include membrane transport, nerve excitation, muscle contraction, hormone function, cardiovascular physiology, renal function, immunology, and sensory reception and integration.
 580. (109.)
 Regional Field Studies in Biology (1-3) One- to three-week periods during vacations and summer sessions.
-Prerequisites: At least twelve units in the biological sciences, including Biology 100 and 100L, and consent of instructor.
-Application for collecting permit must be made at least six weeks before class Extended field studies of the flora, fauna, and biotic communities of major natural regions of western North America.
+Prerequisites: At least twelve units in the biological sciences, including Zoology 200, and conset of instructor.
+Application for collecting permit must be made at least six weeks before class begins a Extended field studies of the flora, fauna, and biotic communities of major natural regions of western North America.
 May be repeated with new content.
 Maximum credit six units.
 Botany Courses 500.
 (100.)
 General Botany (4) I, II Three lectures and three hours of laboratory.
 Prerequisites: Biology 100 and 100L.

+the major plant groups.

 Primarily for majors in the biological sciences.
-Structure, physiology, reproduction and evolution of the major plant groups.
+Structure, physiology, reproduction and evolution of This course will be offered for last time in 1978-79.
 501. (101.)
 Phycology (4) I, II Two lectures and six hours of laboratory.
-Prerequisites: Biology 100 and 100L.
+Prerequisite: Botany 200.
 Morphology and phylogenetic relationships of the algae.
 502. (102.)
-Mycology (4) I. II Two lectures and six hours of laboratory.
-Prerequisites: Biology 100 and 100L.
+Mycology (4) I, II Two lectures and six hours of laboratory.
+Prerequisite: Botany 200.
 The structure, food relations, and classification of fungi.
 503. (103.)
 Vascular Plants (4) Two lectures and six hours of laboratory.
-Prerequisites: Biology 100 and 100L.
+Prerequisite: Botany 200.
 Structure, development and phylogenetic relationships of the bryophytes and vascular plants.
 511. (111.)
 Advanced Phycology (3) One lecture and six hours of laboratory.
 Prerequisite: Botany 501.
 Physiology, ecology, culture and economic aspects of the algae.
-Maximum credit six units with three units applicable on a master's degree.
+Maximum credit six units with the units applicable on a master's doctors. three units applicable on a master's degree.

 514. (114.)
-Plant Taxonomy (4) II Two lectures and six hours of laboratory, field trips.
-Prerequisite: Biology 540.
+Plant Taxonomy (4) II

+Two lectures and six hours of laboratory, field trips.
+Prerequisite: Botany 200

 The study of variation, primarily in flowering plants; classification, identification, nomenclature, distribution.

 526. (126.)
-Plant Pathology (4) Two lectures and six hours of laboratory.
+Plant Pathology (4)

+Two lectures and six hours of laboratory.